Advanced Ministry Studies

 Format: Zoom Live Class

-Professor: Dr. Megan Kanatzar Ferguson, D.Min - Catholic Apostolate Center
+Dr. Megan Kanatzar Ferguson, D.Min - Catholic Apostolate Center

 Meg Kanatzar Ferguson, D.Min. is the Curriculum Coordinator at the Catholic Apostolate Center.
 She helps develop online course materials and curricula and assists with the development of Catholic Apostolate Center Publications.